-The Kaska Dena have established a Strategic Engagement Agreement (SEA), a government to government agreement, with British Columbia.
-It establishes the priorities for shared decision making in the traditional territory by resource sectors.
-For the Kwadacha Nation Plan Area, the Shared Decision Matrix will be used as management direction, and for some planning units there will be recommendations for application of the matrix (Appendix 2).
+The Kaska Dena have established a Strategic Engagement Agreement, a government to government agreement, with British Columbia.
+It establishes the priorities for shared decision making in the traditional territory by resource sector.
+For the North Liard Plan Area, the Shared Decision Matrix will be used as management direction, and for some planning units there will be recommendations for application of the matrix (Appendix 2).
 Unfortunately the SEA does not apply to the Oil and Gas Commission who permits oil and gas activities in the province.
 Management direction will be provided for this sector.

-The Kwadacha Nation is also engaged in treaty negotiations with the province and as interim agreements or final agreement are achieved this plan will be updated as required.
+The Kaska Dena are also engaged in treaty negotiations with the province and as interim agreements or final agreement are achieved this plan will be updated as required.